tichaiti/about-tichaiti/en/README.md

 ## Wanna keep up with us and stay in the loop

-- we hang on Slack: [slack.tichaiti.dev](https://slack.tichaiti.dev)
+- we hang out on Slack: [slack.tichaiti.dev](https://slack.tichaiti.dev)
 - we organize on Trello: [trello.com/tichaiti](https://trello.com/tichaiti)
 - we code on Github: [github.com/tichaiti](https://github.com/tichaiti)
 - and we present on Youtube: [(youtube.com/tichaiti)](https://www.youtube.com/channel/UC7HPriaqy3rYKrsqWOxKqEQ)